 Beginning the Adoption Process in Washington

 If you are seeking to adopt a child, one of the most important first steps you can take is to contact a knowledgeable Washington adoption lawyer.
 Joyce Schwensen has extensive experience assisting people seeking to become parents through adoption, both as an adoption attorney and the former executive director of an adoption agency.
 She will listen to your goals,advise you on the best path forward, and represent you throughout the process.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation to discuss how Joyce Schwensen can help you.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation to discuss how Joyce Schwensen can help you.

 Joyce Schwensen assists potential parents with adoptions throughout Washington State, including Seattle, Tacoma, Vancouver and Spokane.

 Decide What is Important to You in Your Child

 The method you use to adopt a child will often be influenced by what kind of child you are hoping to adopt.

 Many people want to adopt a newborn or very young baby.
 They may not want to miss out on any aspects of the child’s life.
 Or they may be concerned about whether they are prepared to parent a child through the transition from one family or living situation to another.
 For these families, private adoption of a child born in the United States is usually the best adoption path, since very young children are not often available for adoption internationally or through the foster care system.